It all started with good friends, sharing ideas to change the world, around a beer… as any good story does.

 Conservationist, outdoorsman, entrepreneur, and family man, every one of Tripp’s undertakings is guided by a mission to make a better world for the next generation.

 When he’s not using his business savvy to improve the way produce is grown, transported, and consumed, he enjoys getting outside with his wife and friends to breathe in the fresh air and take in the wide open space.

 Tripp earned his undergrad degree at University North Carolina and his MBA at University of Michigan.
 Go Heels and Go Blue!

 Ben is a sci-fi enthusiast whose imagination is always concocting new, sometimes far out, ideas.
-He’s the one who wants to have the first aquaponics farm on Mars, remember?
-But, he’s not just a futuristic dreamer, he’s also very much grounded in the reality of bringing Revolution Farms from a fuzzy concept to a fully realized success.
+But, he’s not just a futuristic dreamer, he’s also very much grounded in the reality of making Revolution Farms a success.